 This journey also continues on to Iceland.
 And you can also get it back from Iceland to the Faroe Islands.
 To find out more and see updated schedules, fares, and information, check out Smyril Line’s website.

-4- Wild Camping is Illegal
+Wild Camping in the Faroe Islands is Illegal

-Also, do note that if you are camping during the winter months, you must call and make arrangements ahead of time.
+Also, do note that if you are camping during winter in the Faroe Islands, you must call and make arrangements ahead of time.

-5- Mullafossur Waterfall in Gasadalur is Temperamental
+Mullafossur Waterfall in Gasadalur is Temperamental

 When most people think of the Faroe Islands, they have the same three images in their mind: the Kallur Lighthouse on Kalsoy in Trøllanes, the optical illusion at Lake Sørvágsvatn on Vagar, and the Mullafossur Waterfall flowing beautifully and calmly into the Atlantic in Gasadalur.

 Just expect it to often defy gravity and blow up into the sky instead of softly down into the sea.
 While you wait for that perfect photo, you can actually see Mykines in the distance from where you’ll stand which is pretty cool.

-6- The Faroe Islands are not in Schengen
+The Faroe Islands are not Schengen

 This affects such a small minority of us.
 But this was really cool for me when visiting as I was able to go there for a week and not lose my Schengen days.
 But yes, the Faroe Islands are not part of the Schengen zone and I am super thankful for it.